Cytraen/rustgie/rustgie/README.md

 # rustgie

-A Bungie.net API client.
+A Bungie.net API client that does minimal wrapping and stays one-to-one with the [official API documentation.](https://bungie-net.github.io/multi/index.html)

-All requests *should* work.
-Requests that are part of the OAuth flow are not yet implemented.
+Still experimental, but it *should* fully work.
+Currently covers the full API surface of API v2.15.0 (Season of the Haunted)

 ## Example